Contact Mary Suditu & the Cross Bronx Bridges Team

 When would the Project begin and how long would construction take?

-Once the community engagement process is complete and a project option is selected, construction is expected to start in 2026 and last for approximately 48 months or 72 months (completion in 2030 or 2032) depending on the option selected.
+Once the environmental review is complete and a project alternative is selected, construction is expected to start in 2026 and last for approximately 6 years (completion in 2032).
 The anticipated start of construction may change based on the environmental determination.

 Where would the funding come from?